 Honors students with an interesting H-Option Project or a research project originating in an Honors course may wish to convert their project into a presentation (panel or poster) at UW-Whitewater’s Undergraduate Research Days, usually in late September and mid-March.

 The University Honors Program sponsors (on average) one day trip per semester to a special regional locale that has high educational and personal enrichment value.
 Typically, the field trips are tied to an Honors 498 course, but all Honors students are invited to attend.
 The admission fee for most field trip destinations is covered by the UHP.

 Past field trips included the International Crane Foundation in Baraboo, WI; Aldo Leopold Center, Baraboo, WI; Eco-Justice Center, Racine, WI; Growing Power Community Garden, Milwaukee, WI; the Hmong American Peace Academy and the Hmong American Friendship Association, Milwaukee, WI.

-In March, the UHP holds a banquet open to all UHP students, their loved ones, faculty, and administrators to celebrate its achievements in the past year.
+In Spring, the UHP holds a reception open to all UHP students, their loved ones, faculty, and administrators to celebrate its achievements in the past year.
 A special recognition is given to graduating seniors and Honors Scholarships winners.

 2017 Honors Reception Presentation